markdunning/backofen_lab_retreat_04_17/slides.md

 In the early days of the group we were running:-

 - Stats course using GraphPad Prism
-  + 2,3 times a year
+  + 3,4 times a year
 - Microarray Analysis in Bioconductor
   + once a year
 - Experimental Design
   + once a year
-- In 2016 we ran X courses :clap:
+- In 2016 we contributed to 60 days of training

 ---